ea-tel/detel-book/_chapters/chapters/methodologies/sys-lit-review.md

 ## Systematic Literature Review-Definition

-Systematic literature review (also referred to as a systematic review) is a form of secondary study that uses a well-defined methodology to identify, analyse and interpret all available evidence related to a specific research question (Kitchenham, B. & Charters, S. 2007)
+Systematic literature review (also referred to as a systematic review) is a form of secondary study that uses a well-defined methodology to identify, analyse and interpret all available evidence related to a specific research question {% cite Kitchenham %}.

-Systematic reviews can be defined as “a review of existing research using explicit, accountable  rigorous research methods” (Mark Newman and David Gough, 2020)
+Systematic reviews can be defined as “a review of existing research using explicit, accountable  rigorous research methods” {% cite Newman %}.

 ### Glossary